 For the de novo sequence to work, the sequence tag option must be selected (default).
+It is also recommended that you click that you check the Deconvolute checkbox.
+The ms/ms precision value given below determines the precision for deisotoping and deconvolution.

-When you click on a peak the program calculates all neighbor distances, and the ones that fit with an amino acid residue within the gives ms/ms precision, will be highlighted, sorted with the highest intensity at the top.
+When you click on a peak, the program calculates all neighbor distances, and the ones that fit with an amino acid residue within the gives ms/ms precision, will be highlighted, sorted with the highest intensity at the top, and presented in 3-letter code.

-If you now click on the residue name, this residue will be selected for a sequence tag.
-Click on the peak in at the end of the tag and the extension of the tag will be shown, if any is possible.
+If you now click on the displayed residue name, this residue will be selected for a sequence tag.
+Click on the peak in at the end of the tag and the extension of the tag (if possible) will be shown.